quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 ~~~~~~~~~~~~~~~~~~~~

 We will now add some operations to the schedule.
-Because this experiment is most conveniently described on the gate level, we use operations defined in the :mod:`quantify.scheduler.gate_library` .
+Because this experiment is most conveniently described on the gate level, we use operations defined in the :mod:`quantify_scheduler.gate_library` .

 .. jupyter-execute::

-    from quantify.scheduler.gate_library import Reset, Measure, CZ, Rxy, X90
+    from quantify_scheduler.gate_library import Reset, Measure, CZ, Rxy, X90
     import numpy as np

     # we use a regular for loop as we have to unroll the changing theta variable here